JoonasMykkanen/gigantti_tiliskripti/README.md

 But first of all, it is not being deployed anywhere as of now, sadly.

-Point is that even with just 5-8 minutes per usage, assuming hourly pay is 15€, the saving is merely 1,25€ - 2,00€.
+Point is that even with just 5-8 minutes work time saved per usage, assuming hourly pay is 15€, the saving is merely 1,25€ - 2,00€ per run.
 As with all automation, it is profitable when you scale it.
 Elkjop / Elgigantten / Gigantti has almost 400 stores all around nordics and this application could be used as many times as needed per day per store anywhere, anytime.

 ## Installation